16-09-02 -- Summary Of Essay Nine Part Two:

 "The splitting of a single whole and the cognition of its contradictory parts...is the essence (one of the 'essentials,' one of the principal, if not the principal, characteristics or features) of dialectics.
 That is precisely how Hegel, too, puts the matter...."
 [Lenin (1961), p.357.
 Quotation marks altered to conform to the conventions adopted at this site.]

-"Struggle", we are told, is an "absolute", and that must involve the relations between comrades, too.
-An emphasis on intra-party strife and splitting thus sits right at the heart of this theory!
+So, an emphasis on intra-party strife and splitting sits right at the heart of Dialectical Marxism!

-More importantly, as we will see, DM is almost unique in its capacity to 'justify' anything at all and its opposite, both of these alternatives often promoted and rationalised by the very same individual, in the same book, article or even speech!
-Hence, this theory is uniquely well-placed to rationalise any point of view and its opposite.
+More importantly, as we will see, DM is almost unique in its capacity to 'justify' anything at all and its opposite, both alternatives often promoted and rationalised by the very same dialectician in the same book, article or even speech!
+Hence, this theory is unmatched in its capacity to rationalise any point of view and its opposite.

-This helps explain the corruption and screw ups we witness all too often at the 'top' of our movement.
+This helps explain the splits, the corruption and the screw ups we witness all too often at the 'top' of the movement.

-DM is thus the theoretical equivalent of pouring petrol onto a raging fire.
+DM is therefore the theoretical equivalent of throwing petrol on a raging fire.

 For Dialectical Marxists, the drive to impose one's views on others thus becomes irresistible.
-Doctrinal control (i.e., the control of all those inner, privatised ideas lodged in every other atomised party skull, which threaten the legitimacy of the ideas of still other dialecticians similarly so beleaguered) now acts as a surrogate for external control by material forces.
+Doctrinal control (i.e., the control of all those inner, privatised ideas lodged in every atomised party skull) now acts as a surrogate for external control by material forces.

 Indeed, this desire to control the thoughts of all those other 'atoms' in the Party has even been given the grandiloquent name: "democratic centralism" -- a nice 'contradiction-in-terms' for you to ponder.

-But, just as genuine religionists soon discovered, mind-control is much easier to secure if an appeal is made to impenetrably mysterious doctrines that no one understands, but which all must accept and all must repeat constantly in order to dull the critical faculties.
+But, just as genuine religionists soon discovered, mind-control is much easier to secure if an appeal is made to impenetrably obscure dogmas that no one understands, but which all must accept and all must constantly repeat in order to dull the critical faculties.

-Hence, because the party can't reproduce the class struggle inside its four walls, and thus force materialist unity on its cadres externally, it can only control political thought internally (in each head) by turning it into a repetitive, mind-numbing mantra, insisting on doctrinal purity, and then accusing all those who do not conform to such Ideal standards of heresy, or -- worse -- of not "understanding" dialectics!
+Hence, because the party can't reproduce the class struggle inside its four walls, and thereby force unity on its cadres externally (contrary to what happens with the working class), it can only control political thought internally (in each head) by turning it into a repetitive, mind-numbing mantra, insisting on doctrinal orthodoxy, and then accusing all those who don't conform of heresy, or -- even worse -- of not "understanding" dialectics!

-In this milieu, an Authoritarian Personality type soon emerges to endorse, and then enforce, ideological orthodoxy (disguised now as part of an endeavour to keep faith with "tradition", which is, un-coincidentally, a noxious trait shared by all known religions).
-"Tradition" now becomes a watch-word to test the doctrinal purity of party cadres -- especially those who might stray too far from the narrow path which alone leads the elect toward revolutionary salvation.
+Inside the Dialectical Matrix, an Authoritarian Personality type soon emerges to endorse, and then enforce ideological purity (disguised now as part of an endeavour to keep faith with "tradition" -- which is, not un-coincidentally, a noxious trait shared by all known religions).
+"Tradition" now becomes a watch-word to test and maintain doctrinal purity within party cadres -- especially among those who might stray too far from the narrow path which alone leads the DM-elect toward revolutionary salvation.

 This naturally helps inflame yet more disputes and thus more splits.